 As an owner, we encourage you to take part in some of the activities and communication outlets that are available to you.
-In May of each year, the Oliver Owners host an RV Rally that allows owners and non-owners to get together and take part in some fun activities.
-See our website for more details.
 With transparency in mind, we have created a forum on our website.
-The forum is a great place to meet people with similar interests, discuss places to go during your adventures and advice on how to use or modify your Ollie to your needs.
+This is a great place to meet people with similar interests, discuss places to go during your adventures and advice on how to use or modify your Ollie to your needs.
 Oliver Travel Trailer owners have also created a private Facebook group.
 Search "Oliver Trailer Owners" on Facebook and request to join.

 The purpose of this manual is to answer questions that commonly occur.
-Please read it in its entirety.
+Read it in its entirety.
 We want you to enjoy your Oliver Travel Trailer to the fullest and to help make your road to vacationing freedom more pleasant and relaxing.